Wissam al-Tawil

-Wissam al-Tawil (وسام الطويل; 1970 – 8 January 2024), also known as Jawad al-Tawil (Arabic: جواد الطويل) was a Lebanese militant and senior commander of Hezbollah's Radwan Force.
+Wissam al-Tawil (وسام الطويل; 1970 – 8 January 2024), also known as Jawad al-Tawil (Arabic: جواد الطويل), was a Lebanese militant and senior commander of Hezbollah's Radwan Force.

 After joining Hezbollah in 1989, he participated in some of the group's biggest military engagements, including the 2006 Hezbollah cross-border raid that sparked the 2006 Lebanon War.
 During the Syrian Civil War, Tawil led the group's coordination with the Syrian Army and was a close aide of Mustafa Badreddine, Hezbollah's chief commander in Syria.
-Tawil also maintained close ties with Imad Mughniyeh and Qasem Soleimani of Iran's Quds Force.
+Tawil also maintained close ties with Imad Mughniyeh and Qasem Soleimani, the former head of Iran's IRGC Quds Force.

 Early life and military career

 Born in Tyre, Lebanon in 1970, al-Tawil joined Hezbollah in 1989 and actively engaged in numerous guerrilla attacks against Israeli forces and their Lebanese allies during the South Lebanon conflict.
 He was a member of a Hezbollah special unit that crossed into Israel during the 2006 Hezbollah cross-border raid that led to the capture of two Israeli soldiers Eldad Regev and Ehud Goldwasser and sparked the monthslong 2006 Lebanon War.
 During his years with Hezbollah, Tawil was close with the group's founding military chief Imad Mughniyeh, until the latter's assassination in 2008.
 He also had close links with Qasem Soleimani, head of Iran's Quds Force.

 When Hezbollah intervened in the Syrian Civil War in 2011, al-Tawil was in charge of coordinating between Hezbollah and the Syrian Army in fighting against the Syrian rebels and in supporting the Syrian government led by Bashar al-Assad as a close aide to Mustafa Badreddine, Hezbollah's chief commander in Syria.
 He also participated in the Houthi takeover in Yemen, facilitating the transfer of long-range missiles to Yemen's Houthi movement.

 At the time of his death, he held the position of deputy commander within Hezbollah's elite Radwan Unit.
 According to Israel, he was responsible for the strike on Israel's air force base in Mount Meron, which occurred two days before his assassination.